JamieBort/Learning-Directory/Meta/readme/readme_templates/old_other_peoples_templates/old project_repo_templates/old README.md

-# profile_readme_templates
+# old project_repo_templates

 ## Purpose

-To house Git Profile README Templetes from other people.
+To house Git project repo README Templetes from other people.

 ## Directories and Files